-Independence Day
+New Year's Day Independence Day

-Labor Day
+Martin Luther King's Birthday Labor Day

-Columbus Day
+Lincoln's Birthday Columbus Day

-Veteran's Day
+Washington's Birthday Veteran's Day

-Thanksgiving Day
+Good Friday Thanksgiving Day

-Christmas Day
+Memorial Day Christmas Day

 Inclement Weather

 When traveling in snow presents a significant danger to staff and clients, cancellations and late openings for the State of Connecticut will be announced on WTIC-AM 1080 or on-line at the Connecticut Department of Emergency Management and Homeland Security website.
 The President and/or his designee will inform department managers about any early closing times established during the day.